Biennale College Cinema – Tenth Edition

 H. Supervision of the teams’ work through the final editing.

-Each of these decisions will be analyzed and assessed during the College workshops.
-The teams will be constantly informed of any offers received by La Biennale for the choice of particular locations for the productions.
+Each of these decisions will be analyzed and discussed during the College workshops.

-I. Presentation at the Venice Film Festival and concurrent distribution in streaming on the Sala Web
+I. Presentation at the Venice Film Festival and streaming on the Sala Web

-In September 2021 the finished films will be presented at the Venice Film Festival, and in streaming.
-A DCP copy of the film must be donated to the ASAC (the Biennale di Venezia Archive), for non-commercial use.
+In September 2022 the finished films will be presented at the Venice Film Festival, and in streaming.
+A DCP copy of the film must be donated to the ASAC (La Biennale di Venezia Historical Archives of Contemporary Arts), for non-commercial use.

-J. Activities to support the non selected projects: online development and events.
+L. Activities to support the non selected projects: on-line development and events.

-The teams participating in the October workshop but non selected to access the production grant will receive feedback from their tutors by e-mail.
+The teams participating in the October workshop but who are not selected to access the production grant will receive feedback from their tutors by e-mail.

 La Biennale di Venezia reserves the right in any case to modify, cancel or interrupt the initiative described above, in that the announcement or the selection do not constitute a binding contract for the same, nor do they entail the right to the reimbursement of any expense other than those specified above.